ds-wizard/guide/docs/more/self-hosted-dsw/configuration.rst

 Integrations Configuration
 --------------------------

-Integrations in the DS Wizard use external APIs.
+Integrations in the |project_name| use external APIs.
 Sometimes, we might need some configured variables, such as API keys or endpoints.
 For example, integration with ID ``dbase`` might use the following configuration.

 ..
 CODE-BLOCK:: yaml